rachelpehrsson/FoodForFourthSite/README.md

 # FoodForFourthSite
-Single-page site for describing Food for the Fourth, built with Bootstrap and AngularJS for potential expansion
+Single-page site for describing Food for the Fourth, built with Bootstrap and AngularJS for potential expansion</br>
 ![Basic Layout for the full-length site](https://drive.google.com/thumbnail?id=1mLMzwXKcQKsnGySMMFssacuR1aeaS9hC)